simonagren/react-command-share-pnp-js/README.md

 ## Summary
 The sample is an custom action only active on multiple selected items.
-This is just a proof of concept, I don't think multishare is viable necessarally It uses multiple Office UI Fabric React components:
+This is just a proof of concept, I don't think multishare is viable necessarally.
+It uses multiple Office UI Fabric React components:
 - Dialog
 - Peoplepicker